thekondrashov/stuff/README.md

 * [Email Address Verification Service | Kickbox](https://kickbox.io/) - Determine which email addresses are real and high-quality for free.
 Upload and verify email lists our use our API for Node.js, PHP, Python, and Ruby.
 Kickbox offers 100 free daily verifications.

+## Spam test

+* [Newsletters spam test by mail-tester.com](https://www.mail-tester.com/) - Check your newsletter's spam score and quality.
+This tool's free, and pretty.

 # Icons